StaffanMelin/dstudio/docs/dstudio-doc.md

 It takes a number of arrays with settings, most notably the sound generators (synthesizers and drum sounds), apply optionally chorus and reverb, then pan and adjust the level for each sound/channel.

-DMixer is also a DSound object.
-This means that you can use it as a channel in the mixer, chaining mixers and sound generators as much as your memory and CPU can handle!
+`DMixer` is also a `DSound` object.
+This means that you can use it as a channel in the mixer, chaining mixers and sound generators as much as your memory and CPU can handle.

 MIDI pan and level messages are handled by DMixer, the rest is sent to the correct channel.